-I have to admit to not being a wine expert, despite being surrounded by some of the finest vineyards in the world - Bordeaux, St Emilion, Monbazillac, Bergerac, Cahors and many others are all close to here (although not all strictly in the area covered by this website).
-We are seeking a local wine expert so if you are knowledgeable about the wines of the Dordogne area and willing to contribute an article please get in touch!
+The Dordogne is at the heart of some of the finest vineyards in the world - Bordeaux, St Emilion, Monbazillac, Bergerac, Cahors and many others are all close to here (although not all strictly in the area covered by this website).

 There are numerous caves in the region where you can try the local wines, especially if you head a little to the east or west.
 Many people visit the region expressly to sample the wines, and such a visit usually includes the Chateau at Monbazillac, and several of the internationally renowned caves around St Emilion.